michael092749/SparkMLPipelines/README.md

 This Jupyter Notebook demonstrates an advanced data science pipeline using Apache Spark, focusing on document clustering with K-means.
 The project showcases various aspects of big data processing, machine learning, and data visualization.

+## Project Overview
+In this notebook, we demonstrate an application of the K-means clustering algorithm, implemented within PySpark's MLLib, to a dataset of text news articles.
+Our goal is to group these articles into coherent categories based on similar topics.

 ## Key Features:

 - **Text Preprocessing**: Implement effective techniques to prepare raw news articles for analysis.